peacey/split-vpn/README.md

 ## Features

-* Works with UDM-Pro, UDM base, UDM-SE, UDR, and UXG-Pro.
+* Works with UDM-Pro, UDM, UDM-SE, UDR, and UXG-Pro.
 * Force traffic to the VPN based on source interface (VLAN), MAC address, IP address, or IP sets.
 * Exempt sources from the VPN based on IP, MAC address, IP:port, MAC:port combinations, or IP sets.
 This allows you to force whole VLANs through by interface, but then selectively choose clients from that VLAN, or specific services on forced clients, to exclude from the VPN.
 * Exempt destinations from the VPN by IP.
 This allows VPN-forced clients to communicate with the LAN or other VLANs.